Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 #### Types of Policy

 * **Identity-based policies**
-  * attached to users, groups, or roles
+  * Attached to users, groups, or roles
-  * control **what actions an identity can perform, on which resources, and under what conditions**
+  * Control **what actions an identity can perform, on which resources, and under what conditions**
 * **Resource-based policies** – attached to a resource; define permissions for a principal accessing the resource
 * **IAM permissions boundaries** – set the maximum permissions an identity-based policy can grant an IAM entity
 * **AWS Organizations service control policies (SCP)** – specify the maximum permissions for an organization or OU